Abu Dhabi Investment Authority invests in two funds to provide capital for affordable housing projects

 Separately, a new business partnership between ADIA and KKR India Financial Services (KIFS) has been announced in Mumbai with ADIA’s decision to become a "significant minority shareholder" in KIFS which offers an alternative credit business in India.

-KKR manages multiple alternative classes of assets, including private equity, energy, infrastructure and real estate credit all over the world.For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+KKR manages multiple alternative classes of assets, including private equity, energy, infrastructure and real estate credit all over the world.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.